sharkoil/variancepro/RAG_VALIDATION_GUIDE.md

 ================================

-This guide demonstrates how to validate the RAG (Retrieval-Augmented Generation) integration with all quick action buttons in VariancePro v2.0.
+This guide demonstrates how to validate the RAG (Retrieval-Augmented Generation) integration with all quick action buttons in Quant Commander v2.0.

 🎯 INTEGRATION COMPLETED:
 - ✅ All button actions (Summary, Trends, Variance, Top/Bottom N) now support RAG enhancement